Queyrouzec/DevScript/README.md

 ### Try Catch Will Stay But There Will Be Other Options to Avoid Hidden Control Flow

-- There should be a built in way to propigate errors
+- There should be a built in way to propagate errors
 - There will be a explicit style of error like in rust that doesn't crash the program.

 ### The `this` Keyword Either a Bug or Someone Who Thought He Was Being Clever.
 Either Way It's Silly